 In the early stages of the development of Christianity, it has become clear to me, a primary theme of the feminine aspect of the Divine was systematically purged and eradicated from the theology.

 The feminine aspect of the divine in the pre-Roman orthodox Christianity, the feminine emanation of the Holy Spirit, had not yet been neutered into the now common genderless Holy Ghost.
 However, in a few short centuries, the cosmology of Sophia was essentially written out of the early Christian theology and replaced with a singular focus on the male savior.
 The whole large sweep of the journey of the soul, of Sophia‘s fall and restoration, was replaced by the story of the crucifixion and the martyrdom of the Christ figure.
-It was this man who became the primary object of worship and this seems to be at least one factor in how men in general have been favored, even worshipped, as the systematic oppression of woman within Christianity found yet another avenue to make sure woman didn’t threaten the masculine’s shaky ego.
+It was this man who became the primary object of worship and this seems to be at least one factor in how men, in general, have been favored, even worshipped, as the systematic oppression of woman within Christianity found yet another avenue to make sure woman didn’t threaten the masculine’s shaky ego.

 But as Carl Jung has pointed out, the collective psyche could not hold back the need amongst people to have sacred feminine images within their devotional figures.
 Mother Mary took on a greater prominence gradually over time, though her identity still remained quite narrow, stripped of any qualities of the fierce feminine.
-The figure of Mary, I believe, was used as a symbol of the broader archetypal figure of the divine feminine, Sophia, such as are found in some of the earliest of the French gothic cathedrals.
-Here pilgrims and worshippers can kneel in love for the mother Mary, while at the same time, come into sympathetic resonance with the more meta mother figure of the Holy Spirit/Sophia and with all that she represents.
+The figure of Mary, I believe, was utilized as a symbol of the broader archetypal figure of the divine feminine, Sophia, such as are found in some of the earliest of the French gothic cathedrals.
+Here pilgrims and worshippers could kneel in love for the mother Mary, while at the same time, come into sympathetic resonance with the more meta mother figure of the Holy Spirit/Sophia and with all that she represents.

-This issue goes very deep for me personally because within my own family system, my maternal grandfather was a professor of theology and was held with high esteem within my family system as a sort of Christian patriarch.
+This issue goes very deep for me personally because, within my own family system, my maternal grandfather was a professor of theology and was held with high esteem within my family system as a sort of Christian patriarch.
 His implicit favoritism towards boys is a wound that runs deep in the extended family system, from my mother to my sisters to myself.